elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     uid=501(user2) gid=501(user2) groups=501(user2),503(group2)

 That all looks good.
-Lastly let&#8217;s create a group called *group3* and make both users be part of that group.
+Lastly let's create a group called *group3* and make both users be part of that group.
 This way we can share files:

     [root@rhel1 ~]# groupadd group3
     [root@rhel1 ~]# usermod -G group3 user1